derobins/MACSio/doc/macsio_using.rst

 Summary of Key Command Line Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+MACSio_ has many command-line arguments and that number is only likely to grow with time.
+We discuss here, only those the most relevant to initially getting started running MACSio_ tests.

 MACSio_ is different from I/O benchmarking tools because it constructs and marshals data as real data objects commonly used in scientific computing applications.
 All of its command-line arguments are designed in these terms and one has to understand how those